ginkgo-project/ginkgo/CONTRIBUTING.md

 * Reference kernels, kernels on the `ReferenceExecutor`, are meant to be single threaded reference implementations.
 Therefore, tests for reference kernels need to be performed with data that can be as small as possible.
 For example, matrices lesser than 5x5 are acceptable.
+This allows the reviewers to verify the results for exactness with tools such as MATLAB.
 * OpenMP, CUDA and HIP kernels have to be tested against the reference kernels.
   Hence data for the tests of these kernels can be generated in the test files using helper functions or by using external files to be read through the